 Technology speed up the building process

-Finally, people in the architecture, engineering, and construction industry use technological advancements to innovate the process.
+Finally, people in the design, engineering, and construction industry use technological advancements to innovate the process.

 Finally, material technology speeds up the building process with the introduction of materials like steel frames and easy to install building materials (e.g. cladding).
 We see a lot of these innovative building products in the Australian housing market and more of them will emerge in the future.